JeffersonLab/evio/README.md

 There are 2 different methods to build the C++ library and executables.
 The first uses scons, a Python-based build software package which is available at https://scons.org.
 The second uses cmake and make.
-Also, be sure you’ve set the DISRUPTOR_CPP_HOME environmental variable.

 ### Scons